 Pittas avoid spices, nightshades, which are tomatoes, potatoes bell peppers, and tobacco.

 Drugs and alcohol are like pouring gas on a fire for Pitta Body Type.
-Will increase tendency for this body type to get UTIs.
+Will increase the tendency for this body type to get UTIs.

 Pittas may also benefit from drinking cranberry or pomegranate juice.

-In addition women can prevent future occurrences of cystitis(urinary tract infection).
+In addition, women can prevent future occurrences of cystitis(urinary tract infection).

 Avoid Irritating Products and Practices

 Avoid products and practices that could irritate delicate urogenital tissues, such as deodorant products, tight clothing, and caffeine.

 Irritation may occur from an improperly fitted diaphragm, so check the size with your health professional; if you suspect spermicidal foams and jellies may be causing irritation, try changing brands.

 Vata Body Types: Avoid caffeine or any type of artificial stimulant.
 Follow the Vata Pacifying Diet, have a regular daily regimen.
 For example: Go to bed before 10-12pm, every night, eat breakfast, lunch, and dinner at the same time every day.

 Use Recommendation on side of the bottle.
 Shilajit (Asphaltum) Tablets.
 VPK can use.